ray-x/navigator.lua/playground/README.md

 - luasnip
 - aurora (colorscheme used in the screenshot)

-There also three folder `js`, `go`, `py`.
-Those folder have some basic source code you can play with.
+There are three folders `js`, `go`, `py`.
+Those folders have some basic source code you can play with.
+The init will install the plugins in ``/tmp/nvim`` folder.
+It will not affect your current setup.

 ## Install LSP